SaiGonBreak/SaiGonKit/_posts/2018-10-05-Jailbreaks-Demystified.md

 As you can see, Pangu, like many other jailbreaks relied on developer certificate to bypass the CodeSign, but getting the IPA deployed to the device is not as easy as you may think.
 Nowadays we quickly fire Cydia Impactor, drag and drop the IPA, sign in and there we go.
 This wasn't the case until iOS 9.0, so Pangu had to do what other jailbreak teams before them did - use Apple against itself.

 iTunes can easily communicate with the device and up until iTunes 12.x, iTunes was capable to handle iOS applications too.
 It was since stripped off this functionality but that hinted to the fact that one or more frameworks (or DLLs for the Windows folk) has to be able to create a connection to the device and perform application related tasks.
 Of course, we are talking about AppleMobileDevice.(framework / dll).
 Shipped with iTunes and its driver packages, this framework was largely used in the jailbreaks before and it is still used by all these "Backup iOS / Photos / Contacts / Whatever" programs on Windows to communicate reliably with the device.
 The APIs are, of course, private but they were reversed to shit and beyond by multiple researchers.
-They were also recreated in the `libimobiledevice` project.
+They were also recreated in the <code class="high">libimobiledevice</code> project.

 As you can see, with that in place, Pangu could finally talk to the device and drop the payload at the right moment.
 The rest follows an almost formulaic set of canonical patches I am going to discuss below.